 RV Llyr is in Fiji as a "Yacht-in-Transit" (18 month rotation clearance) and therefore is offered as an "offshore sale".
 This is a simple and conventional transfer process.
 We have signed onto an exclusive relationship with a superb, friendly and supportive local brokerage Nautilus Yacht Management who's seasoned director Anna Manach runs a skilled, supportive and thoughtfully different person-centered yacht brokerage.
-Learn about her approach here:
+Visit Llyr and learn about her approach here:

 RV Llyr's homeport is Salem, Massachusetts (near where our family home, and farm Berkshire Sweet Gold Maple Farm, is located).
 She is registered and documented with the US Coastgaurd as #1090100.
 An "Abstract of Title Search" confirms she has no leans or debt of any kind against her and this USCG documentation serves as her Title for Transfer to a new owner.
 She is currently insured by Northern Reef through Edwards/Williams.

-Step 1: Contact both us and Anna Manach at Nautilus Yacht Management to ask questions and consider options.
-Review all available information photos, video, records and surveys and request RV Llyr's detailed maintenance logs.
 If you would like to visit the vessel and tour with Anna, RV Llyr is located 15 minutes by cab from Nadi International Airport, Fiji at Vuda Marina (www.Vudamarina.com) which has guest bungalows and the best restaurant view in Western Fiji!

 Our goal is to provide you abundant and clear information and be available to your questions and priorities.
 Our family and team hold deep attachments to RV Llyr.
-She has been our adventurous home at sea and work platform for 8 years.
-Llyr is completely maintained and refit, turnkey ready, for expedition and easily accessible at lovely Vuda Marina for your inspection with our support alongside her friendly team of caretakers.
-And when the time is right for sea-trial we will be there to sail with you and support your full understanding of RV Llyr and appreciate her superb capabilities.
+She has been our adventurous home at sea and work platform for the past 8 years.
+Llyr is completely maintained and refit, turnkey ready, for expedition and easily accessible at lovely Vuda Marina.
+When the time is right for sea-trial we will be there to sail with you in Nandi waters and support your full understanding of RV Llyr and appreciate her superb capabilities.

 We can provide Llyr's detailed maintenance records from 2011 to present as a PDF.